Arealai/api-documentation/README.md

 https://areal.ai/api/v1/ocr/?async_proc=1
 ```

-The response to an Async API call is like the following:
+Async API call response will be like the following:

 ```
 {